yelircaasi/notes/README.md

 * easy to edit notes in a comfortable TUI or in a snappy CLI - low overhead; makes it comfortable to jot down ideas and save links without breaking my focus
 * support for import/export to/from a variety of data formats
 * easy to query and sort notes, with an informative set of attributes, especially tags, that make it easy to find what I am looking for
+* ACID transactions: each operation is atomic, consistent, isolated, and durable
+* Git-integrated and properly versioned notes
+* easily exportable to a variety of data formats
 * versioning and backup via git
 * streamlined note-to-task pipeline - easy to generate tasks from notes
 * storage format that is both human-readable and machine-readable: JSON, the GOAT of data formats! - allows me to harness the awesome power of Neovim and its finest plugins, as well as the many excellent command-line data-wrangling tools such as jq, ripgrep, ast-grep, regular expressions, and so on